Esri/event-hub-sender/README.md

 ## Features
-Use event-hub-sender to send records from your delimited data file as event messages to an Azure Event Hub.
+* Use event-hub-sender to send records from your delimited data file as event messages to an Azure Event Hub.
+* Provides a source of messages for your Velocity and GeoEvent Server demos.

 ## Instructions